-Parameter Description Execution Time Limit This value defines the interval (in microseconds) that the execution monitor uses to measure the execution load (CPU usage) caused by the execution of the control program.
-To determine the CPU load caused by the execution of the control program, the execution monitor measures the time that the controller sleeps during this interval.
-If the controller does not sleep time a sufficient amount of time (indicating that the CPU load exceeds the maximum execution load), the execution monitor forces the controller to sleep for the remainder of the required sleep time.
-The default value is 9000 microseconds (or 9 ms).
-Maximum Execution Load This value defines the maximum percentage of CPU usage that is allowed for the controller during each execution time limit.
+Parameter Description Execution Time Limit This value defines the maximum time (in microseconds) that the execution monitor allows for OB execution before exceeding the configured maximum execution load (CPU usage) of the monitor interval.
+To determine the CPU load caused by the execution of the control program, the execution monitor measures the time that the controller sleeps during the monitor interval.
+If the controller does not use a sufficient amount of sleep time (indicating that the CPU load exceeds the maximum execution load), the execution monitor forces the controller to sleep for the remainder of the required forced execution sleep time.
+The default value is 9000 microseconds (9 ms).
+Note: If you set this value greater than approximately 50000 (50 ms), you may observe jitter in Windows applications and in response to the mouse or keyboard.
+Test that the execution time limit you choose is appropriate for your application.
+Maximum Execution Load This value defines the maximum percentage of CPU usage that is allowed for the controller to execute OBs during each monitor interval.
 The default value is 90%.
-Forced Execution Sleep This read-only field shows how much sleep time (in microseconds) is required during the execution time limit to satisfy the requirement for the maximum execution load.
+Forced Execution Sleep This read-only field shows how much sleep time (in microseconds) the execution monitor requires during the monitor interval to satisfy the requirement for the maximum execution load.
+The execution monitor subtracts any controller sleep time that occurs during a monitor interval from the forced execution sleep time to determine how much sleep time (if any) to force.
 The forced execution sleep time is a calculated number based on the execution time limit and the maximum execution load.
 The execution monitor corrects this value as required, depending on the capability of the operating system configuration to have timers operate at the specified intervals.
 The default value is 1000 microseconds (or 1 ms).
+The delical falle is 1000 filleroccondo (of 1 file).

 The execution monitor uses the execution time limit and the maximum execution load to calculate the forced execution sleep.
 For example, the execution monitor uses the 90% usage rate and the 9-ms execution time limit to calculate a 1-ms sleep interval.
+In this case, the monitor interval is 10 ms such that 90% of the monitor interval corresponds to the entered execution time limit (9 ms).

-During the interval defined by the execution time limit, the execution monitor measures the actual amount of time that no OBs are executing (the sleep time).
+During the monitor interval, the execution monitor measures the actual amount of time that no OBs are executing (the sleep time).

-- If the controller sleeps longer than the sleep interval (forced execution sleep time), then the execution monitor restarts another execution time limit interval and does not affect the control program. - If the controller sleeps less than the sleep interval (forced execution sleep time), then the execution monitor blocks the execution of any OBs for the remainder of the sleep interval.
+- If the controller sleeps longer than the sleep interval (forced execution sleep time), then the execution monitor restarts another monitor interval and does not affect the control program. - If the controller sleeps less than the sleep interval (forced execution sleep time), then the execution monitor blocks the execution of any OBs for the remainder of the sleep interval.

-Any control program sleep time imposed because of the sleep-monitoring algorithm is subtracted from the sleep time configured for the end of the free cycle using the minimum sleep time parameters.
+Any control program sleep time imposed because of the sleep-monitoring algorithm is subtracted from the sleep time configured for the end of the free cycle as defined by the minimum sleep time parameter.